9078488/rust/rustbasic.md

 Defining a function to take a string slice instead of a
 # 5. Using Structs to Structure Related Data
+### Defining and Instantiating Structs

+- the pieces of a struct can be different types

 ## 5.1.
 Defining and Instantiating Structs
 ## 5.2.
 An Example Program Using Structs
 ## 5.3.
 Method Syntax